 Your Ultimate Seed Saving Compendium

-The special story of that squash inspires us, but we didn't need it to be convinced of the merits of seed saving--it's our passion, our seedy raspberry jam, if you will.
+The special story of that squash inspires us, but we didn't need it to be convinced of the merits of seed saving–it's our passion, our seedy raspberry jam, if you will.
 Since we're so stoked about seed saving, we've written oodles about it over the years, building up a vast root cellar of knowledge.
-Since August--also known as peak seed saving time--is right around the corner (believe it or not), and it's time to start thinking about how to preserve the precious garden currency you've cultivated, we've compiled a list of our best seed saving topics and tools.
+Late summer to early fall is a great time to start thinking about how to preserve the precious garden currency you've cultivated, we've compiled a list of our best seed saving topics and tools.

 Seed's Eye View: The whats, whens, whys, and hows of seed saving.
 Whether or not this is your first garden rodeo, this guide is the place to go.

 Ten seeds to save yourself this season: You don’t need a science degree to save your own seeds and start a personal seed library.
 Pick a few beginner seed-saving varieties from this list.

 How Long Do Seeds Last?
 Saved your seeds and want to keep them saved?
 They'll stay good for an average of ten years, but there are plenty of exceptions.
 This article lays them out.

 How To Collect Seeds From Dry-Seeded Crops.
 Seeds that are harvested when dry on the plant (as opposed to wet seeds in fruits like tomatoes and cukes) are some of the first to collect.
 This is a great primer on the basic steps of seed saving as it relates to dry-seeded crops.

 How To Collect Seeds From Fruit Seed Crops.
 For later in the season when your baskets overflow with fruiting vegetables, this post covers the basics of wet processing–seeds that need to be fermented in water for a while in order to separate the seed from the flesh of the fruit surrounding it.